-- 5. If you are sure that a suitable disk group does not exist on the system, then install or identify appropriate disk devices to add to a new disk group.
-Apply the following guidelines when identifying appropriate disk devices: - The disk devices must be owned by the user performing the grid installation. - All the devices in an Oracle ASM disk group must be the same size and have the same performance characteristics. - Do not specify multiple partitions on a single physical disk as a disk group device.
+- All the devices in an Oracle ASM disk group must be the same size and have the same performance characteristics. - Do not specify multiple partitions on a single physical disk as a disk group device.
 Oracle ASM expects each disk group device to be on a separate physical disk. - Although you can specify a logical volume as a device in an Oracle ASM disk group, Oracle does not recommend their use because it adds a layer of complexity that is unnecessary with Oracle ASM.
 Oracle recommends that if you choose to use a logical volume manager, then use the logical volume manager to represent a single logical unit number (LUN) without striping or mirroring, so that you can minimize the effect on storage performance of the additional storage layer.

-- "Step 3: Configuring Disks for Oracle Automatic Storage Management" on page 3-9 for information about completing this task - "Preparing Storage for ASM" in Oracle Automatic Storage Management Administrator's Guide for information about configuring Oracle ASM disk groups
+- "Step 3: Configuring Disks for Oracle Automatic Storage Management" on page 3-11 for information about completing this - "Preparing Storage for ASM" in Oracle Automatic Storage Management Administrator's Guide for information about configuring Oracle ASM disk groups